Snaacky/thewiki/docs/sourcing/streaming.md

 Additionally, [9anime](https://9anime.to) has one of the best libraries when it comes to older and rarer shows.

 ==- Soft Subs
-[Zoro](https://zoro.to) is one of the only streaming sites that uses soft subtitles, with the other alternatives being legal streaming sites.
+[Zoro](https://zoro.to) is one of the only streaming sites that use soft subtitles, with the other alternatives being legal streaming sites.

 ==- UI and Features
-Users often care about the UI and site features.
-As this is completely subjective, we suggest you visit and try out the collection of sites from [The Index](https://theindex.moe) and find what you like best.
+Users often care about the UI and site features. *As this is completely subjective, we suggest you visit and try out the collection of sites from [The Index](https://theindex.moe) and find what you like best.*

 ===